OXID-eSales/paypal-checkout-documentation/configuration.rst

    Fig.: Saving and managing payment information in the account

 This speeds up the checkout process for regular customers and increases the user-friendliness of your OXID eShop.
-The payment button is labeled accordingly (:ref:`oxdajr17`, Pos.
-1).
+The payment button is labeled accordingly (:ref:`oxdajr17`, item 1).

 .. _oxdajr17: